I don’t live in Australia and I am not an Australian citizen. Can I still enter the Calibre Essay Prize?

 How should I format my essay?

 Entries should be presented with 1.5 line spacing and in 12 pt font size.
 The pages should be numbered.
-The author’s name must not appear on the manuscript or in the name of the digital file as judging is conducted blind.
+Your name must not appear in the manuscript or in the title of the digital file as judging is conducted blind.

 Who is eligible to pay the discounted entry fee?

-Current print subscribers and yearly online subscribers may pay the discounted entry fee of AU$15 per entry.
+Current print and/or digital subscribers are able to pay the discounted entry fee of AU$15 per entry.
 Non-subscribers pay AU$25 per entry.
-Full time students around the world may also enter at the $15 rate but must supply the name of the institution they attend and their student ID number as proof of eligibility.
-If you would like to subscribe to ABR in print or digital, click here.
+If you would like to subscribe to ABR, click here.

 Can I pay with PayPal?